 “Oh, Martina.
 Do you know her?
 She worked on D2C before she joined us.
 From what I’ve seen so far, she knows her stuff”.

 “Ah yeh, I’ve met her.
 She’d be a good extra pair of hands for our team.
 But what happens to us when her 12 months are up?”.

-“Well, one of her big objectives will be to document everything and train up the IT team here in D2C.
-She’s going to look at payments, order to delivery and inventory tracking, for example.
+“Well, one of her big objectives will be to document everything and train the IT team here in D2C.
+She’ll look at payments, order to delivery and inventory tracking, for example.
 So, worst case, she does that training, but D2C doesn’t work out, and we close it in a year.
 But with your team much more skilled in those areas”.

 “Plus, if D2C works out, it’ll be driving sales.
 We’ll have evidence for a business case to grow the team.
 The great thing about D2C is that link to sales.
 We can use that to justify future investment if it works out”.

 “OK, that’s reassuring.
 To be honest, as long as the costs don’t come from my budget, I’m not too bothered.
 It’s your project.
 The buck stops with you if it goes wrong”.